datacentral-creator/datacentral-creator.github.io/index.md

 ### 3. Datacentral: A Self‑Hosted Ecosystem for Transforming Personal Data into Structured Knowledge
 **Status:** In preparation
-A systems‑level description of Project X, a modular, privacy‑first platform for converting unstructured personal data into meaningful, interconnected knowledge structures.
+A systems‑level description of datacentral, a modular, privacy‑first platform for converting unstructured personal data into meaningful, interconnected knowledge structures.
 This paper outlines the architecture, design principles, and theoretical motivations behind the system.

-**PDF:** _Coming soon_

----

-### 4. Future Directions: Quantum Networks, Entanglement, and the Evolution of Cultural Transmission
-**Status:** Concept note
-A speculative exploration of how quantum networking and non‑classical communication channels might reshape the future of personal data sovereignty, cultural formation, and distributed knowledge systems.

 **PDF:** _Coming soon_
 ---

 ## About This Archive